cyrex562/imgui-rs/docs/FAQ.md

 ### Q. What is this library called?

-**This library is called Dear ImGui**.
-Please refer to it as Dear ImGui (not ImGui, not IMGUI).
+**This library is called Dear Imgui**.
+Please refer to it as Dear Imgui (not Imgui, not IMGUI).

-(The library misleadingly started its life in 2014 as "ImGui" due to the fact that I didn't give it a proper name when I released 1.0, and had no particular expectation that it would take off.
+(The library misleadingly started its life in 2014 as "Imgui" due to the fact that I didn't give it a proper name when I released 1.0, and had no particular expectation that it would take off.
 However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations e.g. Unity uses it own implementation of the IMGUI paradigm.
-To reduce the ambiguity without affecting existing code bases, I have decided in December 2015 a fully qualified name "Dear ImGui" for this library.
+To reduce the ambiguity without affecting existing code bases, I have decided in December 2015 a fully qualified name "Dear Imgui" for this library.

 ##### [Return to index](#index)